PLDaily/docker/README.md

 ## 使用 dockerfile
 ```
-docker build -f /path/to/a/Dockerfile .
+docker build -f /path/to/a/Dockerfile -t name .
 ```